vkuhlmann/vkuhlmann.github.io/latex/bibliography.md

 which that command executes.
 This might however be off, for example because the command is issued before the <CodeInline code="\printbibliography"/>, and only the typesetting of the `References` header initiates the new page.
-At the time of writing, I don't have the time to destillate a general solution to this problem.
+At the time of writing, I do not have the time to destillate a general solution to this problem.

 ## Bib fields